toldsoftware/azure-blob-access/README.md

-# azure-blob-access
+# Azure Blob Access

-Client and Server Access to Azure Blob Storage
+Typescripte Library for Client and Server Access to Azure Blob Storage